Children's Comprehensive Bible Question Quiz

 c.
 Twelve.

-b.
-God put ten plagues on the Egyptians for enslaving the Hebrews.
+God placed ten plagues on the Egyptians for not giving the Hebrew slaves their freedom.

 -

 a.
-God killed all the Egyptian "firstborn" children of each family, regardless of age.
+All the Egyptian "firstborn" were killed, regardless of age.

 b.
 God made it rain for forty days and forty nights.

-a.
-God killed all the Egyptian firstborn regardless of age as his last plague.
+God killed all the Egyptian firstborn children and animals regardless of age as his last plague.

 This plague finally upset the Egyptians so much that they demanded that their pharaoh "let the Israelites go."